What We Study

 Eco-evolutionary-learning dynamics

-The work consistently rejects the separation of ecology, evolution and learning.
-Instead, it treats them as coupled feedback systems unfolding on overlapping timescales.
-The mission is to understand these feedback loops mechanistically and mathematically — especially where they generate non-intuitive or emergent outcomes.
+We consistently reject the separation of ecology, evolution and learning.
+Instead, we treat them as coupled feedback systems unfolding on overlapping timescales.
+Our aim is to understand these feedback loops mechanistically and mathematically — especially where they generate non-intuitive or emergent outcomes.

 Theory as a generative engine

-The ethos "insight preceding application" is not rhetorical — it reflects a methodological stance.
-The group views theoretical biology not merely as a descriptive tool but as a generative framework capable of revealing new phenomena, predicting counterintuitive dynamics, and reframing applied problems before intervention.
+Our ethos "insight preceding application" is not rhetorical — it reflects a methodological stance.
+We view theoretical biology not merely as a descriptive tool but as a generative framework capable of revealing new phenomena, predicting counterintuitive dynamics, and reframing applied problems before intervention.
 Application is important, but it is downstream of conceptual clarity.

 Cross-scale curiosity

-A persistent theme is movement across levels of organisation — genes, cells, individuals, populations, communities, and even societies.
-The mission implicitly embraces the idea that similar dynamical principles may operate across scales.
-This reflects a deep curiosity about emergence: how higher-order structure arises from lower-level interactions.
+A persistent theme in our work is movement across levels of organisation — genes, cells, individuals, populations, communities, and even societies.
+We embrace the idea that similar dynamical principles may operate across scales, driven by a deep curiosity about emergence: how higher-order structure arises from lower-level interactions.

 Responsible translation

-Although curiosity-driven at its core, the research does not remain abstract.
-It deliberately connects to antimicrobial resistance, agriculture, sustainability, infectious disease control, and cultural systems.
-The implicit mission is not only to understand complexity but to inform decisions in systems where evolution cannot be ignored.
+Although curiosity-driven at its core, our research does not remain abstract.
+We deliberately connect to antimicrobial resistance, agriculture, sustainability, infectious disease control, and cultural systems.
+Our mission is not only to understand complexity but to inform decisions in systems where evolution cannot be ignored.

 Explore Our Work